Categories

 Accessing Elements

-Access to elements in a triangulation is often required.
-For example, you may want to access the neighboring triangles of a particular triangle.
-Or you may want to create a custom visualization instead of the ready-made visualization.
-So let’s discuss the below manualDraw() function:
+Access to elements in a triangulation is frequently necessary.
+For instance, you may need to access the neighboring triangles of a specific triangle or create a custom visualization rather than relying on a pre-existing one.
+Therefore, let’s explore the manualDraw() function below:

 void manualDraw(Fade_2D& dt)